eliasdorneles/drum-game/PLAN.md

 - [ ] add a score system: to give an idea of progress!
 Maybe display Level 1 of X?

+- [ ] let the user to choose drum kit

 - [ ] prevent brute-force play: limit the amount of attempts, show hints if user makes many mistakes

 - [ ] add "About / WTF / help?" button